 Koh Thmei is part of Ream National Park but this hasn't stopped the government from selling a substantial amount of the island to the highest bidder.

 Right now the island is mostly empty; although a few families live on the island, there's not so much as a village and the only current accommodation is the eight wooden bungalows that comprise Koh Thmei Resort.
 Their owners believe that they were allowed to open because of their eco-friendly policies; they power it by day using solar panels and have a complex natural water filtration system.
-You'll often find the local police drinking beers there who have a station round the corner — a 10-minute walk away along a narrow, long stretch of sandy and shell beach from the small resort.
+You'll occasionally find the local police drinking beers there who have a station round the corner — a 10-minute walk away along a narrow, long stretch of sandy and shell beach from the small resort.

-For now, though, the island is practically pristine.
+Thus the island remains practically pristine.
 Flanked by mangrove forests, the island is a natural paradise that is as far from Sihanoukville as night is from day.
 Koh Thmei is the habitat of many types of interesting wildlife, particularly birds.
 Over 150 types of birds make their home in the park and a trip to the island offers ample bird-watching opportunities.
 To be fair, they seem to have their share of bugs as well.

 Snorkellers will be happy with the possibilities around the coral reefs and the beaches are piled with exotic seashells for those who don't want to go underwater.
-Athletic types can kayak and when the weather's right, surf.
+Athletic types can kayak and when the weather's right, even surf.